 6. Which of the following is not a disadvantage of oversampling?

 d) High power consumption

-Explanation: Accuracy of the conversion increases with increase in sampling rate since discretization is reduced and we get a better digital replica of the original signal.
-As the frequency is high and time period between samples are very low huge amounts of data are recorded and hence require high power and storage space eventually leading to high costs.
+Explanation: Accuracy of the conversion increases with an increase in sampling rate since discretization is reduced and we get a better digital replica of the original signal.
+As the frequency is high and the time period between samples are very low huge amounts of data are recorded and hence require high power and storage space eventually leading to high costs.

 7. What is processing gain?

 d) Reduction in error by the ADC circuitry